ipvan2000/JavaExercises/CourseJava02/Ejercicio03/README.md

 │   │   ├── ChatClient.java  # Client-side implementation
 │── README.md                # Instructions and documentation
 ```

+## Java Class Explanations

+### `ChatServer.java`

+This class is responsible for handling the server-side operations.
+It listens for incoming client connections and manages message broadcasting.

+- **Main Server**:
+  - Starts a `ServerSocket` on port `12345`.
+  - Continuously accepts incoming client connections.
+  - Creates a `ClientHandler` thread for each new client.
+  - Manages a list of connected clients to facilitate message broadcasting.

+- **ClientHandler (Inner Class)**:
+  - Each connected client runs on a separate thread, allowing multiple users to chat simultaneously.
+  - Reads input from a connected client and sends messages to all other connected clients.
+  - Notifies users when a client joins or leaves.
+  - Cleans up resources when a client disconnects.

+### `ChatClient.java`

+This class represents the client-side implementation, allowing users to connect to the chat server and send/receive messages.

+- **Client Connection**:
+  - Establishes a socket connection to `localhost:12345`.
+  - Uses input and output streams for sending and receiving messages.

+- **User Interaction**:
+  - Asks for a username upon connection.
+  - Listens for incoming messages from the server using a separate thread.
+  - Reads user input and sends messages to the server.
+  - Displays real-time chat messages from other users.

+- **Threaded Message Listening**:
+  - A background thread continuously listens for incoming messages.
+  - Prevents blocking of user input while messages are being received.

 ## How to Run the Chat Application